mocadev1/colaborativo-LED-continental/src/font.md

 # Something random
 ___
 The preferred family font for the project would be JetBrains Mono, but if not available we could also use Cascadia Code

+Did some changes just to that it seems that it attended the review xd